cursusdb/cursusdb/readme.md

 - delete

 ## Todo
-- && queries (``select * from users where firstName == 'Alex' && age > 21;``)
+- Bring update to speed with select in regards to updates in logic.
 - Finish delete
+- Encryption at rest
 - Comments
-- Encryption at rest
-- Bring update to speed with select in regards to updates in logic.
-- Each node should have a limit of documents.
-Say 10 million default per node.
 - Cluster and nodes share same hashed key.
 - Cluster to authenticate via basic authentication ``"username\0password`` with basic (read or read/write OR read/write/delete permissions)